ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

 ## Turning the VM into a VM template

 With the VM tuned properly, you can turn it into a VM template.
-Since this procedure is already covered by the previous [chapter **G023**](G023%20-%20K3s%20cluster%20setup%2006%20~%20Debian%20VM%20template%20and%20backup.md#turning-the-debian-vm-into-a-vm-template), here I'll just remind you that the `Convert to template` action is available as an option in the `More` list of any VM:
+Just repeat the procedure already covered by the previous [chapter **G023**](G023%20-%20K3s%20cluster%20setup%2006%20~%20Debian%20VM%20template%20and%20backup.md#turning-the-debian-vm-into-a-vm-template), remembering that the `Convert to template` action is available as an option in the `More` list of any VM:

 > [!IMPORTANT]
 > **You cannot turn a VM currently in use into a template**\
-> Before executing the conversion, **first shut down the VM you're converting**.
+> Before executing the conversion, **first shut down the VM you are converting**.

 ![Convert to template option](images/g024/pve_node_template_more_convert_to_template_option.webp "Convert to template option")

-Moreover, update the `Notes` text of this VM with any new or extra detail you might think relevant, and don't forget to make a full backup of the template.
-This is something you also did in the [chapter **G023**](G023%20-%20K3s%20cluster%20setup%2006%20~%20Debian%20VM%20template%20and%20backup.md#turning-the-debian-vm-into-a-vm-template), so here I'll just remind you where the option is:
+Moreover, update the `Notes` text of this VM with any new or extra detail you might think relevant, and do not forget to make a full backup of the template.
+This backup is something you also did in the [chapter **G023**](G023%20-%20K3s%20cluster%20setup%2006%20~%20Debian%20VM%20template%20and%20backup.md#turning-the-debian-vm-into-a-vm-template), and the next snapshot is a reminder of where you can find the VM backup feature:

 ![VM backup button](images/g024/pve_node_template_backup_button.webp "VM backup button")

-Remember that restoring backups can free some space (due to the restoration process detecting and ignoring the empty blocks within the image), so consider restoring the VM template immediately after doing the backup to recover some storage space.
-This is an action you also saw how to do back in the [chapter **G023**](G023%20-%20K3s%20cluster%20setup%2006%20~%20Debian%20VM%20template%20and%20backup.md).
+Remember that restoring backups can free some space due to the restoration process detecting and ignoring the empty blocks within the image.
+Therefore, consider restoring the VM template immediately after doing the backup to recover some storage space.
+This action is also explained in the [chapter **G023**](G023%20-%20K3s%20cluster%20setup%2006%20~%20Debian%20VM%20template%20and%20backup.md).

 ## Relevant system paths